Infineon/AURIX_code_examples/code_examples/iLLD_TC375_ADS_SCR_RTC_70kHz_trimming_LK/README.md

    If SCR wake-up trigger has occurred the SCR wake-up status LED (D2) turns on and the wake-up reason provided by the SCR code is read from the shared XRAM memory location.
    If the wake-up reason is `WAKEUP_REASON_TRIM` a new trimming cycle of the 70 kHz clock source in the application can be achieved with the use of the integrated mechanism, which involves the WUT and CCU6.
 After `NUMBER_CALIBRATION_CYCLES` the function `IfxScr_setRTCperiodOn70kHz()` is used to calculate the new SCR RTC compare value using the expected SCR RTC period and the calibration coefficient provided by the CCU6 measurement and writes it back to the shared XRAM memory location.
    If the wake-up reason is `WAKEUP_REASON_EXTI` the software waits for a button press event to occur (falling edge on P33.11/SCR P01.3) which can be triggered by pressing BUTTON1.
    Now the counter to specify the interval until next trimming wake-up is reset to `SCR_TRIM_COUNT` and written to the shared XRAM memory location.
-After this status LED (D2) turns off and the TriCore™ enters *Standby Mode* again.
+After this status LED (D2) turns off and the TriCore™ enters *standby mode* again.

 4. No wake-up trigger